0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-relayer.md

 INFO[11-19|07:09:05] private key imported                     address=<RELAYER_ACCOUNT_ADDRESS> file=.../keys/<RELAYER_ACCOUNT_ADDRESS>.key
 ```

-Then, you will start a relayer.
+Then, you can start the relayer.
 You will need to input the same password when you inputted to store key in the beginning.

 ```bash
 # Start relayer